Welcome to Crawcrook Medical Centre.

 Alternatively, ask a receptionist for a copy of the form.

 Click on the postcodes to see our catchment area that runs within the whole of NE40, NE41 on the south side of the river only and western areas of NE21 up to Barlow Road, Pawston Road and Blaydon Bank.

 PARKING:We now have parking facilities at our Crawcrook site.
 The parking spaces at the front (north) of the building are for use by the whole community when shopping in the village and are managed by Gateshead Council.
 The practice parking spaces are behind and to the west side of the building.
 To access these, drive past the entrance and follow the road around and to the left.

-**PLEASE LEAVE THE SPACES DIRECTLY IN FRONT OF THE SURGERY ENTRANCE FREE FOR EMERGENCY ACCESS**
+**PLEASE DO NOT PARK IN THE EMERGENCY PARKING BAYS IN FRONT OF THE SURGERY ENTRANCE THIS MUST BE KEPT FREE AT ALL TIMES FOR EMERGENCY ACCESS**